-A parent’s responsiveness towards a child’s distress enables the child to learn to respond to the distress of others with empathy and prosocial responses12.
+Even at a young age, a parent’s responsiveness enables the child to learn to respond to the distress of others with empathy12.

 Prosocial actions replace self-centered behavior as babies develop the ability to distinguish themselves from others and empathize with them.

-By six months, empathic behavior in babies emerges.
-They can cry when they hear other babies cry.
+By six months, prosocial tendencies in babies emerge.
+They cry when they hear other babies cry.